 I know what you’re thinking, and no I’m not endorsing spamming.
 Nobody likes someone who reposts their same content multiple times in one day.
 But, depending on the social network, it’s totally acceptable to share your post again the next day, week or month, so long as you follow some resharing ground rules, i.e. do it to provide value for your audience, don’t cross your own spam line, create a smart sharing schedule and never use the exact same messaging when you share a post more than once.

 Helpful tools: Social media management and scheduling tools, like Hootsuite, are great for scheduling posts to automatically send out via different social media platforms.
 You can also plan and post content for Facebook and Twitter using Post Planner.

 3. Add social media sharing widgets.

-Extend your social reach by allowing people who visit your food blog to share your favorite recipe posts on their social platforms so their followers see your recipes, and then will be intrigued to visit your site and start the social sharing cycle all over again.
+Extend your social reach by allowing people who visit your food blog to share recipe posts on their social platforms.
+That way their followers see your recipes, and will be intrigued to visit your site and start the social sharing cycle all over again.
 Adding social widgets on each post’s page will not only lead to higher social traffic to your food blog, but higher search engine rankings as well.